2008 Paraguayan general election: Presidential candidates and campaigning

 As bishop of San Pedro, a poor region, for ten years beginning in 1994, his support for landless peasants earned him a reputation as "the bishop of the poor".
-He is an advocate of land reform and other measures to address poverty, but has distanced himself from leftists such as Hugo Chavez and Evo Morales, saying that he is not left-wing or right-wing but "in the middle".
+He is an advocate of land reform and other measures to address poverty, but has distanced himself from leftists such as Hugo Chávez and Evo Morales, saying that he is not left-wing or right-wing but "in the middle".
 He vowed to end the Colorado Party's 61 year rule, fight corruption, and make Paraguay "a new country".
 According to Lugo, he believes "in the people's self-determination and in recovering sovereignty and independence".
 Lugo is backed by the Patriotic Alliance for Change (APC), which includes both left and right wing groups, notably the conservative Authentic Radical Liberal Party.
 President Duarte caused controversy just before the election by telling the Ultima Hora newspaper that Lugo "probably sells himself" for money from Venezuela, Bolivia, and Ecuador.

 Ovelar, the Colorado candidate, said that she knew "what the people need and what has to be done".
 She said that she would focus on job creation and the strengthening of agricultural cooperatives, hoping to reduce the number of Paraguayans who emigrate for economic reasons.
 According to Ovelar, Paraguay has "new needs that were not obvious before ... and they require the touch of a woman".
 If elected, Ovelar would have been Paraguay's first female president.

 Lino Oviedo's conviction for 1996 mutiny was overturned by the Supreme Court in October 2007, leaving him free to run for president.
 In January 2008 he was nominated as the candidate of his party, the National Union of Ethical Citizens, without opposition.

-Ovelar held her last campaign rally in Asuncion on 16 April.
+Ovelar held her last campaign rally in Asunción on 16 April.
 Along with Oviedo and Fadul, she participated in a last televised debate in the early afternoon of 17 April; Lugo did not participate, and Ovelar criticized him for this.
-Lugo held his last rally in Asuncion later that night, with about 15,000 supporters present.
+Lugo held his last rally in Asunción later that night, with about 15,000 supporters present.